 In the class, students are introduced to the concept of import replacement and are asked to identify what might be produced in the region that is currently being imported from elsewhere.
 This sets the tone for the course, and encourages students to write plans for businesses that will address practical needs in their community.

-Each student who completes a business plan earns a prize of 200 BerkShares (the local currency of the Berkshire region).
+Each student presents their business plan at a public event at the end of the series of classes.
 Plans not implemented are shared on the BerkShares website, to serve as a starting point for future community entrepreneurs.

-Take a look at the resources and tools below to learn more about the Entry to Entrepreneurship class and to videos of the classes from the Winter 2016 session.
-The many business owners, professionals, and retirees who lent their time and advice to the E2E students are listed under "resource people."
-The business plans that students wrote are available by clicking the "business ideas" button.
+Take a look at the resources and tools here to learn more about the Entry to Entrepreneurship class and to watch videos of the classes from the Winter 2017 session.
+The many business owners, professionals, and retirees who lent their time and advice to the E2E students are listed under “resource people.”
+The business plans that students wrote are available by clicking the “business ideas” button.

 Community Supported Industry Survey